ashishpatel00328/Node-Application-with-Docker/README.md

-# Node Application with Docker and GitHub
+# Node Application with Docker

 This repository contains a Node.js application with a Docker setup to streamline development and deployment.
 Follow the instructions below to set up, run, and push your project to GitHub.